BillHertzing/BlazorExamples/Demos/Demo02/Server/ReadMe.md

-# ReadMe for Demo01 CommonDTOs
+# Server ReadMe Demo02

+Documentation for the Server used in Demo02 can be found here: [Demo02 Server Documentation](Documentation/Details.html)